COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 # Real World Testing

-For testing the model and getting the results on random CT Scan Images, we will upload an Image on a webpage for the given default IP Address and
-Port in [config.json](config.json#L2), then it will provide the result for the given Image.The webpage interface to upload and predict images is one using Flask API and we will use python script [app.py](./app.py), which will call Flask API to interact with the webpage and call the [xDNN.py](../1/src/xDNN.py) classify function through which uses the pretrained model to classify the uploaded Image.
+For testing the model and getting the results on random CT Scan Images, we will upload an Image on a webpage for the given default IP Address and Port, then it will provide the result for the given Image.The webpage interface to upload and predict images is one using Flask API and we will use python script [app.py](./app.py), which will call Flask API to interact with the webpage and call the [xDNN.py](./src/xDNN.py) classify function through which uses the pretrained model to classify the uploaded Image.

 To test an Image, navigate to the project root(../xDNN/Projects/Python/1/) and execute the following command in command prompt: